se-edu/se-book/processModels/summary/recap/q-essay-agilePairTDD.md

 Arguments against pair programming:

-* Increase in total man hours required
+* Increase in total man hours required.
-* Personality clashes between pair-members
+* Personality clashes between pair-members.
 * Workspaces need to be adapted to suit two developers working at one computer.
-* If pairs are rotated, one needs to know more parts of the system than in solo programming
+* If pairs are rotated, one needs to know more parts of the system than in solo programming.

 (c) Arguments in favor of TDD: